cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-25-role-of-climate.md

 ---

 #add the title of your project
-title: Effective transmission across the globe: the role of climate in COVID-19 mitigation strategies
+title: "Effective transmission across the globe: the role of climate in COVID-19 mitigation strategies"

 description: We discussed the current evidence on the role of climate on COVID-19 transmission.